emacsorphanage/libegit2/README.md

 Some objects expose data that belong to other objects.
 In many cases, libgit2 keeps reference-counts on these internally, but that's not always true.
-In particular, `git_repository` structs are not reference-counted (altough the data-owning sub-objects like `git_odb` are).
+In particular, `git_repository` structs are not reference-counted (although the data-owning sub-objects like `git_odb` are).
 Neither are lightweight public structs like `git_index_entry`, `git_diff_XYZ`, etc. In these cases, the *parent types* must be reference-counted on our side, and the *child types* must keep a reference to the parent alive.